Board Agenda Governance Event Registration LP

 CEO, Apexure</span>

-"For board-level event registration, the registration form being visible above the fold is not aggressive — it's respectful of senior decision-makers' time.
+"For board-level event registration, the registration form being visible above the fold is not aggressive.
+It's respectful of senior decision-makers' time.
 A board director who decides to attend wants to register in 60 seconds, not scroll through four sections to find a form.
 We always put the form in the hero for event pages targeting senior executives.
 The people you're reaching don't want a long journey to registration."

-Conversion Strategy
+Conversion strategy

 Platform: Unbounce

-Mobile Experience
+Mobile experience

 Performance

 "The landing page design the Apexure team created was first rate, and well suited to our target audience.
 The attention to detail on messaging and layout was of a very high standard.
-How it was set up with our CRM also worked seamlessly.
+How it was set up with our CRM also worked smoothly.
 All round a very good experience and I'd highly recommend Apexure services."

 TP